 This, as the researchers hypothesized, may help prevent common overuse running injuries.

-According to conventional thinking, the magic number when it comes to cadence is 180 steps per minute.
+According to conventional thinking, a good running cadence is roughly 180 steps per minute.

 The Origins Of The 180spm Myth

-The 180spm didn’t come out of thin air.
-It was first observed at the 1984 Los Angeles Olympic Game by Jack Daniels.
+Certainly, it didn’t come out of thin air.
+The 180- rule was first observed at the 1984 Los Angeles Olympic Game by Jack Daniels.

-During the 1984 Olympics, the world-renowned exercise scientist looked at the total stride rate of Olympic runners and found that almost all of them took roughly 180 steps per minute, regardless of their size or gender.
+During these Olympics, the world-renowned exercise scientist looked at the total stride rate of Olympic runners and found that the fastest and most efficient runners took at least 180 steps per minutes, with some reaching as high as 200 SPM, regardless of their size or gender.

-Unfortunately, most of Daniel’s work has been misquoted and taken out of context whenever his work is cited to back up claims that everyone should be running at 180 spm.
+Unfortunately, as far as I can tell both from my personal experience and the research, most of Daniel’s work has been taken out of context whenever his work is cited to back up the 180 SPM rule.

-It does not mean that every runner, especially recreation runners, MUST have a 180spm cadence.
+Jack Daniel’s conclusion isn’t a universal rule.
+It doesn’t mean that every runner, especially recreation runners, MUST have a 180spm cadence.

 These differences mean that works the best for one runner (or a bunch of elite Olympic runners for that matter) may not necessarily work for all.